cloudmesh/classes/docs/source/i524/technologies.rst

 Application Hosting Frameworks
 ----------------------------------------------------------------------

-80. Google App Engine  :cite:`www-gae`:
+80. Google App Engine  :cite:`www-gae`

     On purpose we put in here a "good" example of a bad entry that woudl receive 10 out of 100 points, e.g. an F:

     "Google App Engine" provides platform as a service.
-  There are major advantages from this framework.
+    There are major advantages from this framework:

     1. Scalable Applications
     2. Easier to maintain
     3. Publishing services easily

     Reasons: (a) "major advantages is advertisement" if you add word major (b) grammar needs to be improved (c) the three points do not realy say anything about Google App Engine (d) the reader will after reading this have not much information about what it is (e) a refernce is not included. (f) enumeration should be in this page avoided.
 We like to see a number of paragraphs with text.

+    **Note: This is an example for a bad entry**

 81. AppScale
 82. Red Hat OpenShift